Aoife O'Donovan, PhD

 |University College Cork||1998||College Scholar Award|

-People who experience traumatic or enduring psychological stress are more likely to develop psychiatric disorders and age-related diseases such as cardiovascular, autoimmune and neurodegenerative disorders.
-Our research is focused on revealing how psychological stress “gets under the skin” and more precisely “into cells” to affect mental and physical health.
-We aim to identify the psychological and biological factors that account for the adverse effects of psychological stress, and ultimately to drive the development of targeted interventions to reduce such negative effects of stress.
-To this end, we are currently focused on examining the effects of specific kinds of psychological stress on indices and mechanisms of biological aging including telomere shortening, inflammatory activity and oxidative stress.
+People who experience traumatic or enduring psychological stress are more likely to develop psychiatric disorders as well as cardiovascular, autoimmune and neurodegenerative disorders.
+Our research is focused on revealing how psychological stress drives the development of mental and physical disorders.
+Specifically, we aim to identify the psychological and biological factors that account for the adverse effects of psychological stress, and ultimately to drive the development of targeted interventions to reduce such negative effects of stress.
+To this end, we are currently focused on uncovering stress-related changes in immune system functioning and on examining how such changes impact brain function and structure.

 Derived automatically from this person's publications.